Alerus Financial Corporation (ALRS): History, Ownership, Mission, How It Works & Makes Money

 Alerus Financial Corporation (ALRS) Ownership Structure

-Alerus Financial Corporation operates as a publicly traded entity, meaning its shares are available for purchase on the open market.
-This structure results in a diverse ownership base, primarily dominated by institutional investors alongside significant holdings by company insiders and the general public.
+Alerus Financial Corporation (ALRS) operates as a publicly traded company, meaning its shares are available on the NASDAQ stock exchange, which naturally leads to a diverse ownership base.
+This structure is heavily influenced by institutional money, but still maintains a significant stake held by company insiders and the general public.

 Alerus Financial Corporation's Current Status